Houseparent Description & Criteria

 As a houseparent, you and your spouse will work closely with students.
 This is your chance to truly make an impact on students’ lives.
 You’ll serve as role models, help build character, and teach life lessons and core values.

 Houseparents care for students in a home-like environment.
-This helps the school stay true to the original vision of MHS: to raise students in a nurturing, non-institutional setting.
+This helps the school stay true to the original vision of MHS: to raise students in a nurturing, residential setting.
 Read our houseparent description and criteria.

 As a residential school, we have the chance to care for the needs of the whole child.
 Houseparents play a critical role in ensuring student success in every aspect of their life.

 Houseparents live in and manage homes of eight to 12 students of the same gender and age range.
 You’ll assist with homework, oversee chores, and prepare meals.
 Though you’ll also bond with the students by playing board games, enjoying outdoor activities, and more.
 All of this creates a family-like atmosphere in the student homes.